mapossum/spa/README.md

 ###Contact:
 Office: WSB 226A 601-266-5807
 Email: george.raber@usm.edu
-Office Hours: Tuesday, Wednesday 9am-11:30am or Monday and Friday by Appointment
+Office Hours: Monday and Wednesday mornings or by Appointment

 **TURN ASSIGNMENTS INTO:**
 CANVAS - Labs will be posted in Canvas.
+For most labs, the devliverable or product will be a python script.
 If multiple files are requested for submission, zip them together and upload.

 ##Course Overview:
 This course class will teach concepts and methods that are often important when implementing actual GIS applications.
 A GIS system has many powerful standard features, however in any application there are going to be instances where the GIS needs to be customized in order perform at its maximum potential.